 Iowa City Hospice has a deep respect and gratitude for the service and sacrifice of our nation’s veterans and takes very seriously the importance of providing “veteran-centric” care at end of life.
-Our volunteers and staff take additional training in order to provide empathic, non-judgmental support to veterans and their families.
+Our volunteers and staff undergo specialized training to provide empathic, nonjudgmental support to veterans and their families.

 Yes!
-A veteran who is dually eligible for VA and Medicare or Medicaid can elect to have hospice care under the Medicare or Medicaid Hospice Benefit.
-All other care, unrelated to the terminal illness, will still be covered as part of the VA Medical Benefits Package.
+A veteran who is eligible for VA Benefits, as well as either Medicare or Medicaid, can elect to receive hospice care.
+This is provided under the Medicare or Medicaid Hospice Benefit.
+All other care, unrelated to the terminal illness, will be covered by the VA Medical Benefits Package.
 Veterans who are not eligible for Medicare or Medicaid can access hospice care through their VA Hospice Benefit.

-For those patients who have served in any branch of the US Armed Forces, a certificate of appreciation for their military service will be presented by an Iowa City Hospice staff member or volunteer.
+Those patients who have served in the US Armed Forces will receive a certificate of appreciation presented by an Iowa City Hospice staff member or volunteer.

-Pet Peace of Mind provides whatever services are necessary to keep patient and pet together throughout the end-of-life journey.
-Just as in our care for people, we empower patients to make their own healthcare decisions for their pets and then help them to carry out those decisions.
+Pet Peace of Mind provides whatever services are necessary to keep patient and pet together throughout the end of life journey.
+We empower patients to make decisions about the care of their pets and then help them to carry out those decisions.